The Ten Best Caves to Visit Near Sydney

 RED HANDS CAVE, KU-RING-GAI NATIONAL PARK

 This is one of Ku-ring-gai National Park's most well-known sites for Indigenous heritage.
 On the Red Hands Cave walls, you'll see ochre handprints that have been there for thousands of years.
-They're the work of the Garigal people, one of six clans of the Guringai Nation who lived in the area bordered by Broken Bay in the north, Port Jackson in the south and the Lane Cove River in the southwest.
 Red Hands Cave is a short walk from Resolute Picnic Area in Ku-ring-gai's West Head section.
-For a longer journey, continue along the Aboriginal Heritage Walk, a 4.5km loop, for more art, engravings and a historic shelter.
+For a longer journey, continue along the Aboriginal Heritage Walk, a nearly five-kilometre loop featuring more art, engravings and a historic shelter.

 JENOLAN CAVES, BLUE MOUNTAINS

 Needless to say, we couldn't exclude this classic.
-In Jenolan Caves, 175km west of Sydney, you'll discover some of the most ridiculously beautiful rocks on the planet.
+In Jenolan Caves, 175 kilometres west of Sydney, you'll discover some of the most ridiculously beautiful rocks on the planet.
 There are nine caves altogether, filled with limestone formations, pristine underground rivers and secret chambers.
-The only way to visit is by tour — choose the cave that most appeals to you, take it easy with a one hour Imperial Cave Tour or get an adrenaline hit on an abseiling escapade.
+The only way to visit is by tour — choose the cave that most appeals to you, take it easy with a one-hour Imperial Cave Tour or get an adrenaline hit on an abseiling escapade.

 PALONA CAVE, ROYAL NATIONAL PARK